Showing posts with label atlantic. Show all posts

 Billy accepted without asking Sally.
 Sally was upset!

-John really enjoyed talking to Sally but hated the sound of her voice as she talked about Billy.
-John started getting a bitter taste for Billy’s lifestyle.
-Was this when the cloud appeared or was John secretly in love with Sally?
+John really enjoyed talking to Sally, but hated the sound of her voice as she spoke of Billy.
+John began to develop a bitter taste for Billy's lifestyle.
+Was this when the cloud appeared, or was John secretly in love with Sally?